Dhruvish09/ProDeck/DEPLOYMENT.md

 GitHub Actions are automatically enabled when you push the workflow file to your repository.

-### 2. Configure GitHub Pages (Recommended for static sites)
+### 2. Configure GitHub Pages

 1. Go to your repository Settings → Pages
-2. Set Source to "GitHub Actions"
+2. Set Source to **"GitHub Actions"**
-3. The workflow will automatically deploy to GitHub Pages
+3. The workflow will automatically deploy to GitHub Pages using the official GitHub Actions

+### 3. Repository Settings

+The workflow now uses the official GitHub Actions for Pages deployment:
+- `actions/configure-pages@v4` - Sets up GitHub Pages
+- `actions/upload-pages-artifact@v3` - Uploads build artifacts
+- `actions/deploy-pages@v4` - Deploys to GitHub Pages

+### 4. Next.js Configuration

+The project is configured for static export:
+- `output: 'export'` in `next.config.js`
+- Builds to `./out` directory
+- Optimized for GitHub Pages hosting

-### 3. Optional: Deploy to Vercel
+### 5. Optional: Deploy to Vercel

 If you prefer to deploy to Vercel: